 The location of the original moat is outlined and features two wooden causeways accompanied by the artworks of ‘Swans’ and ‘Causeway Edge’ by John Kennedy.
 The Time Garden also features the artwork ‘Timeline’ by Lesley Fallais.
 Over by the allotment is ‘Horse’ by Angela Sidwell.

 In 2015 we recreated a WW1 allotment as part of the First World War centenary commemorations.
-On the allotment we’ve grown varieties used during the war years 1914-1918 and once a month visitors will be able to meet WW1 allotmenteers in costume who will demonstrate wartime growing techniques.
-The allotment will be enlarged to provide more space both for traditional techniques and for showcasing possibilities for the future.
+On the allotment we grew varieties used during the war years 1914-1918, and once a month visitors were able to meet WW1 allotmenteers in costume who demonstrated wartime growing techniques.
+The allotment has been enlarged to provide space for a traditional allotment, a perennial fruit and asparagus bed, and a hop garden.